deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 # Adoption strategy

 Old and new `Pipeline` and nodes are going to be fully incompatible.
 We must provide a migration script that can convert their existing pipeline YAMLs into the new ones.

-This proposal is best thought as part of the design of Haystack 2.0, where we can afford drastic API changes such as this.
+This proposal is best thought as part of the design of Haystack 2.0.

-Adoption for dC: still an open question.
+## Rollout process

+These changes are going to be release with Haystack 1.x in a hidden internal package called `haystack.v2.pipelines`, and won't be advertized straight away.

+We will progressively add nodes to this `haystack.v2` package and build a folder structure under it (`haystack.v2.nodes`, `haystack.v2.stores`, ...) version after version, until we believe the content of the package is usable.
+Documentation will be built in parallel and we will progressively start pushing users towards the 2.0 API.
+Power users like dC and other Haystack experts will be able to test out these changes from the start and provide feedback while still in Haystack 1.x.

+Once we're confident that the v2 version covers all of Haystack v1.x usecases, Haystack 2.0 will be released and the packages are going to be switched: the content of `haystack` will be moved into `haystack.v1` and deprecated, and the content of `haystack.v2` will me moved under `haystack`.
+A few 2.x versions later, `haystack.v1` will then be dropped.